Kernix13/beginner-git-commands/README.md

 The `git remote set-url` command changes an existing remote repository URL and it takes two arguments:

 - An existing remote name.
-For example, origin or upstream are two common choices
+For example, `origin` or `upstream` are two common choices
 - A new URL for the remote (yours)

 Now git knows that the origin is your repo.
-Using `git remote -v` again is to check that git is pointing to your repo address.
-Then to push the cloned repo files to your repo use:
+Using `git remote -v` again is to check that git is pointing to the desired repo address.
+Then to push the cloned repo files to *your* repo use:

 ```
 git push origin master